Restoration of Oak Frames

 We work closely with property owners, developers and managers.
 This is to ensure that your building is maintained to a high standard and true to the original design.
 We specialise in the timber work, oak frames and wood management.
 We work with of Edwardian, Victorian, Georgian and other period buildings throughout Staffordshire and the surrounding areas.

 We take great care to assess the condition of the architectural properties of the building.
 This is so that we can produce traditional solutions to structural maintenance and development.

 Our experienced listed building experts offer a complete service.
 We work to help assess, restore and repair timber, oak frames and other woodwork within historical buildings.

-We treat each building as an individual project.
-We research the specific materials used.
-We can then and provide restoration solutions.
+We treat each building as an individual project; from research on the specific materials used to providing a full restoration solution.

-For more information on oak frame restoration and replacement call us today.
-For listed buildings and historical buildings, please don’t hesitate to get in touch.
+For more information on oak frame restoration and replacement, call us today.
+For listed buildings and historical buildings, please don’t hesitate to get in touch 01889 504219.